 The Wu v.
 Uber Decision

 Wu v.
-Uber Technologies, Inc. came before the New York Court of Appeals in 2024 on procedural questions that matter to every plaintiff suing a TNC.
+Uber Technologies, Inc. came before the New York Court of Appeals in 2024 on a question that matters to every passenger with a claim against a TNC: can the terms you tap through in the app force your case out of court and into private arbitration?

 What the Crash Data Shows, and What It Doesn’t